 Answer the question in maximum 50 words/5 to 6 lines.
 This question carries 05 marks.
-[MPPSC 2022] For what reason is BF a Lewis acid and NH a Lewis base?
-Describe.
+[MPPSC 2022] List the applications for baking soda.

 Understanding NH₃ as a Lewis Base and BF₃ as a Lewis Acid In the context of Lewis acid-base theory, NH₃ (Ammonia) acts as a Lewis base, and BF₃ (Boron Trifluoride) acts as a Lewis acid.
 This classification is based on their ability to donate or accept electron pairs, respectively.
 Let's explore thisRead more